strata-io/strata-service-extension-examples/amazon-verfied-permissions/README.md

 **OAuth Client Secret** - Enter the client secret of the Maverics application registered in the Amazon Cognito user pool.

-Open the **“/” Resource** in the Access Policy section to edit its policy.

-Users accessing this resource are required to use Amazon Cognito for authentication.
-This is the first step in the modernization of Sonar, and the app will no longer use SiteMinder.
-This is all done without having to change any of the Sonar code.

 ## Set up Amazon Verified Permissions in Maverics